TNZfr/lbof/README.md

   download : package version to download

   install  : package version to install.
-Thee priority is given to install= on download=
+The priority is given to install= on download=

   clean    : remove directory created by archive extraction (default no)